-Absences can only be authorised by the Headteacher.
+Absences can only be authorised by the Headteacher or in the case of holidays, our Chair of Governors.
 Legitimate reasons for absence, including the following, may be authorised by your child's school:

 - Sickness

 - Medical or dental appointments

 - (whenever possible these should be arranged outside of school hours).

 - Days of religious observance